-The college will fund these projects from its current resources.
+The college funded these four projects from its current resources.
+The college does not anticipate any significant construction projects in the near future.

 In November 2017, the college completed an advance refunding of its general obligation debt.
 The refunding resulted in a total reduction of debt service payments of just over \$3,800,000.